George Parkman: Early life

 George Parkman's poor health as a youngster led him to want to study medicine.
 He entered the freshman class of Harvard University when he was 15 years old, and delivered the "Salutory Oration" in 1809.
 Despite his assured wealth, a lecture by Benjamin Rush inspired him to take an interest in the terrible state of asylums for the mentally ill.
 He spent two years at the University of Aberdeen in Scotland obtaining his medical degree.
 After returning to Boston, he traveled aboard the to Europe and was under the charge of a former Bostonian, Benjamin Thompson, who introduced him to the Minister to France, Joel Barlow.
 Barlow introduced him to many doctors in Paris.
 While there, he observed the pioneering and humane treatment methods of two famous French psychiatrists, Philippe Pinel and Étienne Esquirol.
 He studied at the Pitié-Salpêtrière Hospital for his graduate work.
 "My first knowledge of the Salpêtrière, was with the high privilege of the guidance of its great physician, Pinel, and of his new illustrious associate, Esquirol.
 Pinel received me kindly, and inquired with much interest after Benjamin Rush, who had lately written his book on Diseases of the Mind," Parkman wrote from Paris.
 That same interest helped to cement the relationship between Parkman and Pinel.
 The 70-year-old Pinel's ideas impressed Parkman.
 Under teachers like Pinel and Esquirol, Parkman practiced at the Parisian Asylum, and learned the history and treatment of mental "diseases."
 At this time Parkman developed his own path of his career.
-He spent time in England studying with men of Science, as well.
+He spent time in England as well, studying with men of science.